 # Global: set the auth token for the npm registry $ npm config set //registry.npmjs.org/:_authToken npm_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx # Or, scoped to your home ~/.npmrc $ echo "//registry.npmjs.org/:_authToken=npm_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" >> ~/.npmrc

-Install all three packages: the free Community Edition runtime, the agent skill (for Claude Desktop / Claude Code), and the Enterprise package — your 28 cloud plugins and seven compliance frameworks.
+Install all three packages: the free Community Edition runtime, the agent skill (for Claude Desktop / Claude Code), and the Enterprise package — your 28 Enterprise plugins (27 cloud auditors plus 1023 Zero Trust Assessment, which scores a network-host scan) and seven compliance frameworks.

 $ npm install -g nsauditor-ai@latest \ nsauditor-ai-agent-skill@latest \ @nsasoft/nsauditor-ai-ee@latest